brucebentley/dotfiles-1/README.md

 ./install help - display all options
 ```

-**Note:** The installation script will delete existing nvim and vim directories so make sure to backup any file you want to keep before running the script
+**Note:** The installation script will delete existing nvim and vim directories so make sure to backup any file you want to keep before running the script.

 **Note:** The `ln -sf` command will overwrite existing files, but will fail to overwrite existing directories.